by Michelle Sinness and Catherine Schuknecht

 These were not scholars of a single discipline; they specialize in topics ranging from law to culture to performance studies.
 Although their interests were diverse, conference participants had one uniting trait: a passion for learning about and researching international issues.
 The conference gave these emerging scholars an opportunity to forge unlikely connections across campus, deepening their multifaceted understanding of their research topics.

-The all-day event was organized and executed by a team of graduate students at the UCLA International Institute: Erik Pena (MA, Latin American Studies, 2014), James David Hillmer (MA, East Asian Studies, 2015), and Vanessa Alvarado (MA, Latin American Studies, 2014).
+The all-day event was organized and executed by a team of graduate students at the UCLA International Institute: Erik Pena (MA, Latin American Studies, 2014), James David Hillmer (MA, East Asian Studies, 2015), Vanessa Alvarado (MA, Latin American Studies, 2014) and Sanyu Mulira (MA, African Studies, 2015) .

 Pena originated the idea for the conference and secured funding for it from the Institute, its Interdepartmental Degree Programs, the UCLA Graduate Student Association and the UCLA Social Sciences Council.
 Hillmer reviewed submitted abstracts, selected papers, created panels and was the point person for the panelists up until the day of the conference.
-And Alvarado took charge of all printed and online material, outreach, recruitment and all the administrative details associated with each panel.
+Alvarado took charge of all printed and online material, outreach, recruitment and all the administrative details associated with each panel.
+And Mulira organized the participation of students from both the African Studies MA Program and the UCLA African Activist Association, reviewing submissions and creating panels with Hiller, as well as securing funding on behalf of African Studies.

 The multidisciplinary nature of the UCLA International Institute was reflected in the a message by Cindy Fan, interim vice provost of international studies, who highlighted extraordinary past graduates and the exciting future of the Institute.
 Following her introductory remarks, attendees dispersed into separate rooms to participate in panel discussions.